CWML/bioconductor-training/README.md

-# Introduction to R and BioConductor
+# Introduction to R and Bioconductor

 | Audience | Computational skills required | Duration |
 :----------|:----------|:----------|